What is an RFP? How to Find the Right PR Firm With a Request For Proposal

 When using an RFP for a PR agency search, it’s important to include the following:

-- Requirements: Set clear requirements from the beginning to ensure that responding agencies are good potential fits.
+- Qualifications & Experience: Set clear requirements from the beginning to ensure that responding agencies are good potential fits.
 Include the required and desired work experience you expect agencies to have, ranging from types of projects they have completed to the tools and resources they are proficient with.

 - Ideas: If you were to hire this company now, what ideas would they bring to the table on day one?
 Request that all applicants submit three PR ideas for your company.
 This is a good way to get a glimpse into the way the agency operates and the type of projects they’re capable of executing.